FBI searching for North Carolina girl snatched from outside her home

 "The goal was to identify people who travel that route daily and may have seen something yesterday to help us #FindHania," the department said in a statement.
 FBI agents also set up a roadblock in the area.

-A witness told police they saw a male dressed in all black and wearing a yellow bandana forced Hania into a relative’s car that was parked in the driveway, police said.
+A witness told police they saw a male dressed in all black with a yellow bandanna covering his face force Hania into a relative’s car that was parked in the driveway, police said.

 Hania had started the vehicle against her aunt's wishes on Monday, her sister, Heylin Perez, told WRAL News in Raleigh, North Carolina.